 WiSP disclaims all responsibility for any damage resulting from fraudulent third-party intrusion that leads to changes in the information provided on the Website or LMS platforms.

-Claims can be addressed to WiSP by mail to WiSP, 88 Quai de Paludate, 33800 Bordeaux, by email at contact@wisp-campus.com, or by filling out the form accessible here.
-WiSP undertakes to confirm receipt of the claim within forty-eight hours (48h) and to make every effort to find an amicable solution, with good faith always being presumed in the person who takes the trouble to explain their situations.
+Complaints can be addressed to WiSP by mail at WiSP, 88 Quai de Paludate, 33800 Bordeaux, by email at contact@wisp-campus.com, or by filling out the form available here.
+WiSP commits to acknowledging receipt of the complaint within forty-eight (48) hours and will make every effort to find an amicable solution, with good faith always presumed from those who take the time to explain their situations.

-In the event of a dispute regarding the application of these general terms and conditions of sale, the Client shall first contact WiSP to obtain an amicable solution.
-Failing that, jurisdiction shall be allocated to the competent courts of Bordeaux.
+In case of a dispute concerning the application of these general terms and conditions of sale, the Client will first approach WiSP to seek an amicable resolution.
+If no resolution is reached, jurisdiction will be granted to the competent courts in Bordeaux.